Water Resources, Land-use and Forestry

 The main purpose of the course is (a) to provide an overview of the impact of climate change on water resources, water related hazards, land and forestry management; (b) to set the basis for the technical design of climate change adaptation strategies; (c) to highlight research questions and to promote research activity on future water and land with a technical and action-oriented approach.

 - How will climate change impact the water cycle?
-What models can be use an how uncertainty may be assessed?
+What models can be used and how uncertainty may be assessed?

-- How land, including coastal, mountain and polar regions, is impacted by climate change, through global warming, sea level raise and water related hazards?
+- How land, including coastal, mountain and polar regions, is impacted by climate change through global warming, sea level rise and water-related hazards?

 - How can we reduce the impact of water resources management?
 How can we sustainably manage water and what are the emerging risks for the future?

-- How are living species impacted by climate and land change?
-How can ecology and biogeosciences support climate change mitigation and adaptation?
+- How do climate and land change impact living species?
+How can ecology and bio-geosciences support climate change mitigation and adaptation?

-The program of course will address different topics as follows:
+The program of the course will address different topics:

 - Prof. Alessandro Gargini, Biological, Geological and Environmental Sciences Department – BiGeA, Alma Mater Studiorum – University of Bologna: “Climate Change and Groundwater”